dblock/code.dblock.org/_posts/2016/2016-02-08-running-slack-bots-on-digital-ocean-with-dokku.markdown

 ### Things I Will Miss

-The only thing I will miss from Heroku is the ability to change the number and the size of each process and maybe not having to SSH to the instance.
+The only thing I will miss from Heroku is the ability to change the number and the size of each process.
 Other than that the DigitalOcean + Dokku combination is much more cost-effective and equally convenient.